noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 *diagram here*

-Expressing cyclic structures in code is difficult.
+It is difficult to express cyclic structures in code.
 The callback-driven solution is to write user interfaces in a two stage process.
 First we create all the components.
-Now that we can reference any particular component of interest, we add callbacks to define the event handling structure.
+Now that we can reference any component of interest we add callbacks to define the event handling structure.
 Layout is straightforward to read in this model, but event handling is fragmented across a mess of callbacks and becomes difficult to reason about.

 In summary, user interfaces require we define two structures[^other]: layout and event handling.
 Layout is a tree, but event handling is a cyclic graph.
 To further complicate things, the layout tree and event graph have references to each other.
-How different architectures handle this is the core of what we'll examine.
+How different architectures handle this is the core of what we'll examine when we look at contemporary frameworks.

 ## Reactive Programming